open-feature/spec/specification/sections/02-providers.md

 ---
 title: Provider
-description: The specification that defines the responsibilities and behaviors of a provider.
+description: The specification that defines the interfaces, behaviors and responsibilities of providers.
 toc_max_heading_level: 4
 ---